5 Funny Noises from Your Plumbing and How to Stop Them

 Do you take your home's plumbing for granted?
 You shouldn't.
-If the system that was designed to provide you with clean water and wash away waste just keeps on keeping on, day after day, you should actually consider yourself lucky.
+If the system designed to provide you with clean water and wash away waste just keeps on keeping on, day after day, you should actually consider yourself lucky.
 Faucets, fixtures, and pipes that need repair or replacement often make their presence known loud and clear.
-Here are 5 funny noises you might hear from plumbing which is in distress, together with potential solutions.
+Find out 5 funny noises you might hear from plumbing in distress, together with potential solutions.

 - Faucet Drip, Drip, Drips

 Another type of bothersome dripping may occur in your kitchen sink sprayer.
 Instead of gushing up like Old Faithful, your sprayer might gasp out just a trickle of water.
-When this happens, it could be that the diverter valve (which is located in the faucet handle) needs cleaning.
+When this happens, it could be that the diverter valve (located in the faucet handle) needs cleaning.
 Take it out and give it a good soak in a white vinegar solution before replacing.

 - Faucet Squeaks